Addono/deploying-nextjs-demo/README.md

 ### The Result

 Now that we have our static build, we can go on and see what we've got.
-The static export defaults to output to `./out/`, so let's start a local webserver and see how it behaves:
+The static export defaults to output to `./out/`, so let's start a local web server and see how it behaves:

 ```bash
 npx serve ./out/